xuan07472/ultralytics/docs/help/contributing.md

 ---
 comments: true
-description: Learn how to contribute to Ultralytics Open-Source YOLO Repositories with contributions guidelines, pull requests requirements, and GitHub CI tests.
+description: Learn how to contribute to Ultralytics YOLO projects – guidelines for pull requests, reporting bugs, code conduct and CLA signing.
+keywords: Ultralytics, YOLO, open-source, contribute, pull request, bug report, coding guidelines, CLA, code of conduct, GitHub
 ---

 # Contributing to Ultralytics Open-Source YOLO Repositories

 First of all, thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
 Your contributions will help improve the project and benefit the community.
-This document provides guidelines and best practices for contributing to Ultralytics YOLO repositories.
+This document provides guidelines and best practices to get you started.

 ## Table of Contents